12 Biggest Time Wasters at Work And How to Avoid Them

 Taking on too many projects or duties can consume a lot of time and put you in the position of being unable to meet deadlines while attempting excessive multitasking.

-Saying “no” allows you establish limits that better reflect your working hours or capabilities in order to produce higher-quality results without feeling overwhelmed by unnecessary stress.
+Saying “no” allows you to establish limits that better reflect your working hours or capabilities, allowing you to produce higher-quality results without feeling overwhelmed by unnecessary stress.

 Lost billable hours